martinktay/renewable-energy-prediction-with-xgboost/README.md

    - Error analysis and residuals
    - Confidence intervals

-To view these visualizations:
+To view these visualisations:

 1. Open the Jupyter notebook in the `Project Code/ML_Model/` directory
-2. Run all cells to generate the visualizations
+2. Run all cells to generate the visualisations
-3. The notebook includes detailed explanations for each visualization
+3. The notebook includes detailed explanations for each visualisation

 ## Technologies Used